Remasj/Speech-to-Text-Webpage/README.md

 __Softwares Used:__

-- Visual Studio code for coding
+- Visual Studio Code for coding
 - XAMPP for the Apache Web Server and MYSQL Database

 # Files Used